DR CHRISTIAAN (CHRIS) WILLEMS

 His goal is to allow each student to unleash the artist inside, make it boundaryless and curious and find the freedom to learn, reflect and create while maintaining a vision and be abreast of the constant evolution of the Film/Tv industry.
 Understanding the business allows the artist to be like water and filter through the gaps constricting creativity and successful outcomes.

-Course Coordinator - Screen Production
+Head of Screen Production, Course Coordinator - Screen Production

 Julia has over twenty years of experience working in Sydney, London and Brisbane in Broadcast TV on documentaries and sports programs as a producer, director and editor.
 Julia has worked on a wide range of training, corporate productions and television commercials.